Ayman-benyahia/Tagless/README.md

 ### Tagless syntax features
 - Tagless have syntax validator
 - Faster to write & easy to read
-- Easy to use, **How to use** section.
+- Easy to use.

 ### How to use
-Downlaod tagless.js and include it normally.
+Download tagless.js and include it normally.
 ```
  <script src="./tagless.js"></script>
 ```
-Tgaless is easy to use just call complie function, see code below.
+Tagless is easy to use just call compile function, see code below.
 ```
 let markup = `
-div (
+div ( class:'classname' id:'identifier' )
-  class:'classname'
-  id:'identifier'
-)
     'Lorem ipsum dolor sit emet.'
     a (href:'#') 'Lorem ipsum' /a
 /div`

 let html = compile(markup);